ant-design/ant-design/components/icon/index.en-US.md

 <i class="anticon anticon-${type}"></i>
 ```

-## Local deployment
+## Local deployment of icons font

-When icon component uses [iconfont.cn](http://iconfont.cn), by default, the public network can access it.
-Suppose you need a local deployment, you can refer to [example](https://github.com/ant-design/antd-init/tree/master/examples/local-iconfont)。
+By default, icon components uses [iconfont.cn](http://iconfont.cn), publicly available repository of a huge set of icons.
+In case you need to use a locally deployed version of the icon font, you can refer to [this example](https://github.com/ant-design/antd-init/tree/master/examples/local-iconfont)。

 ## List of icons